MapColonies/mapproxy-initializer/README.md

 # Map Colonies Mapproxy Initializer

-A small service that is supposed to retrieve a mapproxy configuration file (mapproxy.yaml) and deliver it to mapproxy.
+A job that retrieves a mapproxy configuration file (mapproxy.yaml) and deliver it to mapproxy.

 ## Environment Variables
 #### Global Environment Variables